SJTU-CGM/APAV/README.md

 ## Quick start

+### Integrated commands

-The main steps can be automatically executed with the `geneBatch`/`generalBatch` command. `geneBatch` command is used for gene region and takes GFF file as input. `generalBatch` command is used for any target region and takes BED file as input.
+The main steps can be automatically executed with the `geneBatch`/`generalBatch` command.
+The `geneBatch` command is used for gene region and takes the GFF file as input.
+The `generalBatch` command is used for any target region and takes the BED file as input.

 ```
 cd ${APAV_PATH}/demo/